ssp21/ssp21-spec/ssp21.md

     * Both parties derive session keys according to the procedure specified by the initiator

 * Authentication and optional data transfer (1-RTT)
-    * The initiator sends a *UserData* message with nonce == 0.
+    * The initiator sends a *SessionData* message with nonce equal to zero.
-    * The responder authenticates the *UserData* message, and replies with a *UserData* data message with nonce == 0.
+    * The responder authenticates the message and replies with a *SessionData* message with nonce equal to zero.

+These initial *SessionData* messages with nonce equal to zero are syntactically identical to other *SessionData* messages, however, the following differences apply:

+* The nonce of zero identifies that they are a special case, and are processed according to special rules.
+* A responder may reply to an initiator's initial *SessionData* message with a *ReplyHandshakeError*.

+Because of their special status and processing rules, we define aliases for these messages:

+* A *SessionData* message with a nonce equal to zero sent by an initiator is called a *SessionAuthRequest* message.

+* A *SessionData* message with a nonce equal to zero sent by a responder is called a *SessionAuthReply* message.

+These aliases do not define new wire-level message types.
+That are purely used as a shorthand for the purpose of specification.
+Implementations will want to direct parsed *SessionData* messages to the correct handler if the nonce is zero or greater than zero.
+A *SessionData* message for a previously authenticated session shall always use a nonce greater than zero, whereas the session authentication messages shall always use a nonce equal to zero.

-Any previously existing session remains valid until each party receives a *Session Data* with nonce equal to zero and authenticated with the new session key.
-Initiators and responders may optionally transfer user data in these initial *SessionData* messages.
+Initiators and responders may optionally transfer user data in these messages.
 This mechanism effectively makes the handshake process a single round trip (1-RTT) request and response.
 Certain implementations may not wish to transfer user data until fully authenticated.
-Such implementations may send zero-payload *SessionData* messages and remain wire-level compatible.
+Such implementations may send zero-payload session authentication messages and remain wire-level compatible.

-Initiators and responders shall differentiate between *SessionData* messages for an established session and initial authentication messages using the nonce.
-A *SessionData* message for a previously authenticated session shall always use a nonce greater than zero, whereas the handshake *SessionData* message shall always use a nonce equal to zero.

-A previously valid session (keys, nonce values, start time, etc) shall not be invalidated until a *SessionData* message is received and authenticated using the new session keys.
+A previously valid session (keys, nonce values, start time, etc) shall not be invalidated until a session authentication message is received and authenticated using the new session keys.
 Implementations may wish to implement this behavior using two data structures, one for an *active* session and one for a *pending* session.

 ![Successful session establishment](msc/handshake.png){#fig:handshake}